Firmament-Autopilot/FMT-DOCS/docs/introduction/debug.md

 ## Debug with J-Link

+J-Link is a powerful debug probe which can be used to debug FMT-Firmware code.
+Please follow these steps to set it up.

 1. Install [J-Link Server](https://www.segger.com/downloads/jlink/) on your host system.
+Normally you could install the latest version.
-2. Create a new enviroment variable `JLINK_SERVER` and set the value to the path of J-Link server. e.g.
+2. Create a new environment variable `JLINK_SERVER` and set the value to the path of J-Link server. e.g.

 Linux:
 ```
-JLINK_SERVER = $JLink/JLinkGDBServerCLExe
+JLINK_SERVER = <J-link server path>/JLinkGDBServerCLExe
 ```

 Windows:
 ```
-JLINK_SERVER = $JLink/JLinkGDBServerCL
+JLINK_SERVER = <J-link server path>/JLinkGDBServerCL
 ```

 3. Set`BUILD = 'debug'` in *rtconfig.py* and rebuild the firmware.